 Enjoy independence and develop new skills in the long run

 Millennials who are joining dentistry, more than any previous generation, deem autonomy as a vital factor when choosing where to work.
 Contrary to their baby boomer parents, the Y-Generation has no desire to stick to one workplace for 10+ years.
-Frequently switching workplaces is the new normal.
+Frequently switching workplaces is the new normal in the USA.

 Hygienists can work for more than one dental practice or dentist, thus enjoying the much-needed independence and autonomy many careers lacks.
 For instance, you can report in multiple dental offices every week, working one or two days in each.
 Like we have mentioned, this allows you to tweak your schedule to match the demands of a busy office.